NASPA Undergraduate Fellows Program (NUFP)

 Internship start and end dates are flexible.
 You work these out with the Fellow you choose to hire.
 Most internships last 6-8 weeks during June and July.

-We require that you pay your intern a minimum of $1,500 for a 6-8 week internship.
-While hosts are not required to pay for housing, meals, and/or transportation, we ask that you offer assistanece to your intern as they make arrangements.
+We require that you pay your intern a minimum of $2,000 (or minimum wage) for a 6-8 week internship.
+While hosts are not required to pay for housing, meals, and/or transportation, we ask that you offer assistance to your intern as they make arrangements.
 Please note that positions that are able to cover some of these expenses are much more attractive to candidates.

 4. WHAT IS THE PROCESS?

 Institutions wishing to host a Fellow submit an internship description online.
 After the position submission deadline, Fellows are notified of the internship opportunities available and submit their applications online.
-Each Fellow will rank their top five choices.
+Each Fellow will select positions for which they would like to be considered.

-After the application deadline, host institutions receive copies of all Fellows' applications and preferences.
+After the application deadline, host institutions receive copies of all Fellows' applications.
 Host institutions then set-up interviews with the candidates.
 Most interviews are conducted over the phone but, can be done in person if both parties are attending the NASPA Annual Conference.

 5. WHAT DATES DO I NEED TO REMEMBER?